-Pioneering hacker Kevin Mitnick turned security guru, dead at 59
+Pioneering hacker Kevin Mitnick, FBI-wanted felon turned security guru, dead at 59

 His colorful career — from student tinkerer to FBI-hunted fugitive, imprisoned felon and finally respected cybersecurity professional, public speaker and author tapped for advice by U.S. lawmakers and global corporations — mirrors the evolution of society’s grasp of the nuances of computer hacking.

-Through Mitnick’s professional trajectory, and what many consider the misplaced prosecutorial zeal that put him behind bars for nearly five years until 2000, the public has learned how to better distinguish serious computer crime from the mischievous troublemaking of youths hellbent on proving their hacking prowess.
+Through Mitnick’s professional trajectory, and what many consider the misplaced prosecutorial zeal that put him behind bars for nearly five years until 2000, the public has learned how to better distinguish serious computer crime from the mischievious troublemaking of youths hellbent on proving their hacking prowess.

 “He never hacked for money,” said Sjouwerman, who became Mitnick’s business partner in 2011.
 He was mostly after trophies, chiefly cellphone code, he said.